core-wg/oscore/draft-ietf-core-object-security.md

 If request #2 has already been well received, then the server has a fresh security context so a replay of request #2 is handled by the normal replay protection mechanism.
 Similarly if response #2 has already been received, a replay of response #2 to some other request from the client will fail by the normal verification of binding of response to request.

-### Implementation Considerations
+### Implementation Considerations {#impl-cons}

-To avoid storing state for protocol runs which may never complete, the server should set a timer when caching R2, and remove R2 and the associated security contexts from the cache at timeout.
-This information should be flushed at reboot.
+The server may need to clear up state from protocol runs which never complete, e.g. set a timer when caching R2, and remove R2 and the associated security contexts from the cache at timeout.
+Additionally, state information can be flushed at reboot.
 The server may only have space for a limited number of security contexts, or only be able to handle a limited number of protocol runs in parallel.
 If the server receives a request #1 and is not capable of executing it then it may respond with an unprotected 5.03 (Service Unavailable).

+As an alternative to caching R2, the server could generate R2 in a way that it can verify it at reception of request #2.
+Such a procedure MUST NOT lead to the server accepting replayed request #2 messages.
+One construction is that the server generates a secret random HMAC key K_HMAC at reboot for each set of static security context parameters.
+Steps below refer to {{master-secret-multiple}}:

+* In step 2, the server generates R2 = S2 || HMAC(K_HMAC, S2) where S2 is a 4 byte random byte string, and the HMAC is truncated to 4 bytes.
+R2 or S2 need not be cached.

+* In step 4 instead of verifying that R2 coincides with the cached value, the server looks up the associated K_HMAC and verifies the HMAC, and the process continues accordingly depending on verification success or failure.
+In case of success, the step of removing the cached value of R2 is replaced with generating a new K_HMAC for this security context.

 # Test Vectors